 One came to understand that either sunrise or sunset offered an approximate window of 15 to 20 minutes of shooting time before the sun rose or after it fell over the horizon.
 This was the magic time when startling images were sought and recorded.

-As stated earlier, being a morning person one has not had much occasion for sunsets.
+As stated earlier, being a morning person one has not had many occasions for sunsets.
 By late afternoon most energy for the day has been spent.
-However, that has not always the been the case, nor will it be always true in the future.
+However, that has not always been the case, nor will it be always true in the future.

 Time and circumstance change everything according to one’s place in life.
 As far as sunsets are concerned, there have been some stunning and speechless times of day as our majestic home rotates the sun out of sight.
 But wait...